Optimal bounds for decay of correlations and {\alpha}-mixing for nonuniformly hyperbolic dynamical systems: Introduction and the main results

-\begin{itemize} \item[(\textbf{h1})] \textbf{Hyperbolicity\footnote{We have already assumed that Lyapunov exponents are not zero a.e., but our methods also use stable and unstable cones for the map $F$.} of $F$}.
+\begin{itemize} \item[(\textbf{h1})] \textbf{Hyperbolicity\footnote{We have already assumed that Lyapunov exponents are not zero $\mu$-a.e., but our methods also use stable and unstable cones for the map $F$.} of $F$}.
 There exist two families of cones $C^u_x$ (unstable) and $C^s_x$ (stable) in the tangent spaces ${\cal T}_x M$, for all $x\in M\setminus S_1$, and there exists a constant $\Lambda>1$, with the following properties: \begin{itemize} \item[(1)] $D_x F (C^u_x)\subset C^u_{ F x}$ and $D_x F (C^s_x)\supset C^s_{ F x}$, wherever $D_x F $ exists. \item[(2)] $\|D_x F(v)\|\geq \Lambda \|v\|, \forall v\in C_x^u; \quad\text{and}\quad \|D_xF^{-1}(v)\|\geq \Lambda \|v\|, \forall v\in C_x^s$. \item[(3)] These families of cones are continuous on $M$ and the angle between $C^u_x$ and $C^s_x$ is uniformly bounded away from zero. \end{itemize}

-We say that a smooth curve $W\subset M$ is an unstable (stable) \emph{curve} if at every point $x \in W$ the tangent line $\cT_x W$ belongs in the unstable (stable) cone $C^u_x$ ($C^s_x$).
+We say that a smooth curve $W\subset M$ is an unstable (stable) \emph{curve} if at every point $x \in W$ the tangent line $\cT_x W$ belongs in the unstable (stable) cone $C^u_x$ ($C^s_x$), and points on $F^{-1}(W)$ (resp. $FW$) have the same property.
 Furthermore, a curve $W\subset M$ is an unstable (stable) \emph{manifold} if $F^{-n}(W)$ is an unstable (stable) curve for all $n \geq 0$ (resp. $\leq 0$).